A Little Seawall Maintenance Goes a Long Way to Protect Your Shoreline

 Steel seawalls will typically last an average of 35 years.
 However, if galvanized, they will usually last a few years longer.

-As for outcropping and rip rap, since they consist of rock and stones, they usually outlast their steel counterparts.
+Outcropping and rip rap, since they consist of rock and stones, usually outlast their steel counterparts.
 Given the proper attention and maintenance, these seawalls should last a lifetime.

 However, a seawall’s makeup isn’t the only factor determining its longevity.

-How the Quality of Installation Impacts a Seawall’s Lifespan
+How Does the Quality of Installation Affect a Seawall’s Lifespan?

 Whether you’re getting a new seawall or inheriting an existing one, quality installation is crucial.
 A poorly installed seawall will need repairs 10-15 years sooner than it would have if the builders did the job right initially.
 And seawall repairs aren’t cheap!

-Once you have a correctly installed a sturdy seawall, keeping it healthy is up to you.
-Experts recommend getting your seawall inspected by qualified professionals once every 5-6 years to ensure proper maintenance.
-However, there are also things you can do in the meantime to keep your wall in good shape.
+Once you have a correctly installed a sturdy seawall, keeping it in good working order is up to you.
+Experts recommend getting your seawall inspected by qualified professionals once every 5 to 6 years to ensure proper maintenance.

-You should also check for clogs in weep holes.
 Weep holes are openings that allow water from behind the seawall to filter through it.
 If weep holes get clogged with debris, then water pressure can build up and cause the wall to crack and crumble.
-To prevent this damage, you should inspect the weep holes often and clear them of any blockages.
+To prevent this damage, inspect the weep holes often and clear them of any blockages.